Jota doubt for Celtic against RB Leipzig

 Team news

-Already having to do without injured captain Callum McGregor through long-term injury, Celtic will not want to also be minus the equally influential Jota.
+Already having to do without injured McGregor through long-term injury, Celtic will not want to also be minus the equally influential Jota.

-The return of Scotland cap Turnbull adds to the options available as Postecoglou decides who is best to fill the central midfield role vacated by McGregor, while Jenz will likely be back in central defence.
+The return of Scotland cap Turnbull adds to the options available as Postecoglou decides who is best to fill the central midfield role vacated by McGregor, although Matt O'Riley there on Saturday along with Reo Hatate and Sead Haksabanovic.

+Meanwhile, Jenz will likely be back in central defence with Carl Starfelt still injured.

 Leipzig will also be without their captain, with Peter Gulacsi having had an operation on his knee after being forced off early against Celtic last week.